 Stat.
 Auth.: ORS 197 Stats.
-Implemented: ORS 197.180
+Implemented: ORS 197.180 Hist.: PR 3-1991, f. & cert. ef.
+3-8-91

 CIVIL PENALTY ASSESSMENT FOR OCEAN SHORE VIOLATIONS

 Scope and Purpose

 (1) The purpose of these rules is to describe the procedures for imposing and enforcing civil penalties for violations of state ocean shore statutes, regulations, permits and orders.
 Definitions, notice requirements, a penalty schedule and hearing process are included in these rules.